Elysia-simp/PMXE-Morph-Renamer-Tool/README.md

 This addon can support bone morphs from this modified fork of [Minmode's noesis script](https://github.com/Elysia-simp/noesis-pmx)

+You can probably make your own jsons in other programs as long as they are put into mmd space...
+But that's not on me lmfao.

+There is a scale factor for if you scaled your models prior to running the addon.

 # Build

 You can download from [release](https://github.com/Elysia-simp/PMXE-Morph-Renamer-Tool/releases/tag/Release).